crnicavic/optimisers/README.md

 }gaconf;
 ```
 or simply leave it null to use the defaults.
-If ga returns `NULL` there has been an error, otherwise, it returns an array, that has the best solution the algorithm found.
+If ga returns `NULL` there has been an error, otherwise, it returns the best solution as an array.